John 8: Authenticity

 Jerome reports that the pericope adulterae was to be found in its usual place in "many Greek and Latin manuscripts" in Rome and the Latin West in the late 4th century.
 This is confirmed by some Latin Fathers of the 4th and 5th centuries CE, including Ambrose and Augustine.
 The latter claimed that the passage may have been improperly excluded from some manuscripts in order to avoid the impression that Christ had sanctioned adultery:

 Certain persons of little faith, or rather enemies of the true faith, fearing, I suppose, lest their wives should be given impunity in sinning, removed from their manuscripts the Lord's act of forgiveness toward the adulteress, as if he who had said, Sin no more, had granted permission to sin.

 Papias (circa AD 125) refers to a story of Jesus and a woman "accused of many sins" as being found in the Gospel of the Hebrews, which may refer to this passage (as cited in Eusebius, H.E 3.39.17).
 There is a very certain quotation of the pericope adulterae in the 3rd-century Syriac Didascalia Apostolorum 8.2, though without indicating John's Gospel.
 The Constitutions of the Holy Apostles Book II.24 refers to the passage "And when the elders had set another woman who had sinned before Him, and had left the sentence to Him, and were gone out, our Lord, the Searcher of the hearts, inquiring of her whether the elders had condemned her, and being answered No, He said unto her: 'Go thy way therefore, for neither do I condemn thee.'"
 Book II is generally dated to the late third century (Von Drey, Krabbe, Bunsen, Funk).
 Codex Fuldensis, which is positively dated to AD 546 contains the adulterae pericope.
 The Second Epistle of Pope Callistus section 6 contains a quote that may be from : "Let him see to it that he sin no more, that the sentence of the Gospel may abide in him: 'Go, and sin no more.'"
 However the epistle quotes from eighth-century writings and is not thought to be genuine.

 Almost all modern translations now include the Pericope de Adultera at John 7:53-8:11, but some enclose it in brackets or add a note concerning the oldest and most reliable witnesses.
+Commentators like René Kieffer discuss its contents separately from their consideration of the rest of this chapter.